nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-* `hw 1 h/math assignment` adds math assignment to first student in address book.
+* `hw 1 h/math assignment` adds math assignment to first student in Pupilist.

 ### Adding Grade Progress to student: `grade`

-Use `grade` command to add a description of grade progress to student in address book.
+Use `grade` command to add a description of grade progress to student in Pupilist.
 As GRADE_PROGRESS does not require any fixed format and it is up to the user to have their own formats.
 Pupilist does not check for duplicate entries of grades.<br>
 **Usage**: View or list mode only